Security Consultants in Crime and Terrorism Risks

 Chris Stevens - Technical Security Director

 Chris Stevens CSyP F.ISRM MSc.
-BSc (Hons) LCGI CCGI is the Technical Security Director within SIDOS UK and SIDOS (PACIFIC).
+BSc (Hons) LCGI CCGI is the Technical Security Director within SIDOS UK.
 He studied part-time for an MSc in Security Studies and a BSc in ‘Policing’ graduating with a 2:1.
-Awarded Chartered Security Professional Status in 2019 Chris is acknowledged as an expert in his field.
+Awarded Chartered Security Professional Status in 2019 Chris is acknowledged as an expert in his field of physical security.

 He attended the Home Office Crime Reduction College for both Crime Reduction and Architectural liaison.
 He holds City and Guilds certification for Crime Reduction through Environmental Design and Licentiateship in Counter Terrorism Security Management.